 Debi joined Redwood Parks Association, now Redwood Parks Conservancy, in 2011 and brought over 20 years experience in the world of non-profits, including 11 years as director of Children's Miracle Network and five years as district director of Muscular Dystrophy Association, both in Oregon.
 She fell in love with the redwoods during a Portland marathon training run in 2005 at Prairie Creek Redwoods State Park, but she never imagined she would actually live and work in the area one day.
-Debi manages six visitor centers and oversees fundraising activities for the benefit of Redwood National & State Parks including Candlelight Walk, and the Prairie Creek Redwoods Half Marathon & 5k.
+Debi manages six visitor centers and oversees fundraising activities for the benefit of Redwood National & State Parks including Candlelight Walk, and the Prairie Creek Run in the Redwoods 5k.
 When she's not at work, Debi spends her time walking her dog, working out, gardening and cooking.